How to start a blog in 19 minutes

 Step 1: Get a domain.

 Will this blog be on a domain (like yourbusinessname.com) you already own?
 Or do you want to create a domain for the sole purpose of blogging?
-If you need a new domain, check out some tips for picking a great domain name, head on over to your favorite domain registrar (ahem, GoDaddy) to purchase it, and move onto the next step.
+If you need a new domain, check out some tips for picking a great domain name, head on over to your favourite domain registrar to purchase it (ahem GoDaddy), and move onto the next step.

 Step 2: Choose your blogging platform.